wp-plugins/popup-express/readme.txt

 There is an ongoing debate about whether you should use popup lightboxes on your website to collect emails.
 Some contend that the popup ruins the user experience and refuse to stay on sites that use a popup lightbox.
 But the data shows that popup lightboxes are very effective in building an email list.
 Many sites report a 10% to 30% gain in signups by using a popup lightbox.

 Don't let others, that probably have never run a real web business, tell you whether you should put a popup lightbox on your site.
 Instead, try the Popup Express plugin for yourself and see if it helps your business.

+Popup Intent Exit Pop

+The pro version of the Popup Express plugin has state of the art software that determines when a user intends on exiting your site and pops a popup at the optimal time to capture the user's attention.
+It doesn't use the back button to pop the popup.
+The strategy of popping a popup when the user hits the back button is not near as effective as popping the popup before the user hits the back button, but has the intention of leaving.

 ###Upgrade
 <a href="http://www.thinklandingpages.com/landingpage/how-to-get-a-double-digit-increase-in-conversions/">Upgrade to Popup Express Pro</a>